martedv/veros_bathymetry_eocene_pliocene/README.md

 # BONZ Marte Voorneveld
-Bachelor Thesis Marte Voorneveld.
-On the changes in the atlantic meridonal overturning currents.
-Due to changes in bathymetry over time.
+Bachelor Thesis Marte Voorneveld (Physics) on The Effect of Bathymetry Changes on Major Oceanic Currents and Overturning Circulations